cms-sw/cmssw/DQM/SiPixelPhase1Common/README.md

 For more complicated cases, first check whether something similar already exists.
 In that case, you might be able to steal a working specification there...

 For all the specifications, the steps up to the first `save` are executed in DQM step1.
 The histograms specified after the first `save` are created in DQM step2, Harvesting.
-Since step1 is very restricted due to multi-threading and performance requirements, not all specifications can be executed in step1.
-So, sometimes a `save` is necessary to make a specification work (this is e.g. the case with the profiles).
+The types of specifications that can be executed in step1 and step2 are fairly different, and also the semantics change a bit (s explained above, with to different approaches for EXTEND).
+In general, step2 does not allow any 2D plots at the moment.

 How it really works